What is Plastic Injection Molding?

 Plastic Injection Molding is one of the most used manufacturing processes used to fabricate plastic parts.
 It is the process by which pellets are melted, injected into an injection molding design, and cooled to desired designs.
-Injection molding is used to manufacture a wide range of products depending on their use and size.
+Custom plastic injection molding service is used to manufacture a wide range of products depending on their use and size.
 For the process to be successful, raw plastic materials, mold, and an injection molding machine need to be present.
 But, before you get your machined part projects started today, understand what entails this plastic injection molding works first.

 The Process of Plastic Injection Molding

 Once you assemble all materials, the next thing is choosing the injection machine that suits your needs.
 After selecting an injection machine, put in plastic raw materials to be melted and into the runner system.

 Below are the four stages involved in the process

 · Mold Clamping- The mold is made of two halves.
 The two halves are firmly secured to the injection molding machine.

 · Injection- Raw plastic materials in the form of pellets are put in the machine.
 In this process, the pellets are melted by heat and pressure, after which it gets injected into the mold.